fluent/fluentd/GOVERNANCE.md

 Any maintainer from an organization may cast the vote for that organization.

-For formal votes, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
-Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.
+### Vetoes

+The proposal is not approved as long as any maintainer votes an effective objection ballot.

+The maintainer who votes an objection ballot must explain the reason for the objection.
+Without reasonable justification, the objection ballot is not considered effective.

+The ballot can be changed during the voting period.
+For example, if the reason for the objection is solved by discussion or additional fixes, the objection ballot will be withdrawn and changed to an affirmative vote.

 ## Changes in Maintainership

-New maintainers are proposed by an existing maintainer and are elected by a 2/3 majority organization vote.
+New maintainers are proposed by an existing maintainer and are elected by the formal voting process: See Voting, above.

-Maintainers can be removed by a 2/3 majority organization vote.
+Maintainers can be removed by the formal voting process: See Voting, above.

 ## Github Project Administration